Worship: Christianity

-Orthodox Judaism and orthodox Sunni Islam hold that for all practical purposes veneration should be considered the same as prayer; Orthodox Judaism (arguably with the exception of some Chasidic practices), orthodox Sunni Islam, and most kinds of Protestantism forbid veneration of saints or of angels, classifying these actions as akin to idolatry.

-Similarly, Jehovah's Witnesses assert that many actions classified as patriotic by Protestant groups, such as saluting a flag, count as equivalent to worship and are therefore considered idolatrous as well.

-Quaker Meeting for Worship

-Quakers (the Religious Society of Friends) have both unprogrammed and programmed Meetings for Worship.
+Quakers (the Religious Society of Friends) have both unprogrammed and programmed meetings for worship.
 Unprogrammed worship is based on silence and inward listening to the Spirit, from which any participant may share a message.
 In unprogrammed meetings for worship, someone speaks when that person feels that God/Spirit/the universe has given them a message for others.
 Programmed worship includes many elements similar to Protestant services.
 Many programmed meetings also include a time during the service for silent, expectant waiting and messages from the participants.
 During the silence, people may stand up and Minister, this is where people start talking about what they have been thinking about.
 It is Quaker practice to only minister once.

 Hinduism

 Worship in Hinduism involves invoking higher forces to assist in spiritual and material progress and is simultaneously both a science and an art.
 A sense of bhakti or devotional love is generally invoked.
 This term is probably a central one in Hinduism.
 A direct translation from the Sanskrit to English is problematic.
 Worship takes a multitude of forms depending on community groups, geography and language.
 There is a flavour of loving and being in love with whatever object or focus of devotion.
 Worship is not confined to any place of worship, it also incorporates personal reflection, art forms and group.
 People usually perform worship to achieve some specific end or to integrate the body, the mind and the spirit in order to help the performer evolve into a higher being.